-Trump Administration Moves To Allow Logging In Alaska's Tongass National Forest
+Trump Administration Moves To Expand Development In Alaska's Tongass National Forest

 Speaking on Friday, she said the proposed rule change amounts "reasonable access for a wide variety of users," pointing to the potential for mining, renewable energy and recreation projects.

 But critics say that development in unspoiled areas of the Tongass National Forest could damage streams where salmon spawn and hunting grounds for Alaska Native tribes.
-Environmental groups also say removing trees for development could contribute to climate change.

 Comments received last fall on the proposed change were overwhelmingly opposed, with 96% in favor of keeping the rule as is, according to an internal Forest Service document.

-Alaska Public Media's Eric Stone in Ketchikan, Alaska, contributed to this report.
+Alaska Energy Desk's Eric Stone in Ketchikan, Alaska, contributed to this report.